Translate

 About the Bill

-Senate Bill 128 would require private insurance companies to help pay for these mental health services, creating a partnership between public and private insurers.
-This would help all New Hampshire children get the care they need, no matter what type of insurance they have.
+• Require private health insurance companies to help pay for these mental health services, creating a partnership between public and private insurers.

 Take Action